gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 ### Museum Rooms

 Museums are usually gigantic buildings with multiple floors, basements, hallways, storage rooms, and countless rooms of all shapes and sizes for all kinds of uses.
-They are veritable labyrinths that are very difficult to escape from if you don't know the way.
+They are veritable labyrinths that are very difficult to escape from if you do not know the way.

-They usually don't have windows, and the ones they do have are security windows and/or have bars, so there are usually only a few viable exits: the main entrance or the loading and unloading dock.
+They usually do not have windows, and the ones they do have are security windows and/or have bars, so there are usually only a few viable exits: the main entrance or the loading and unloading dock.

 To represent the **size of a museum, they have clocks with 4, 6, or 8 squares.** The more squares, the larger the museum, and the greater the distance from your starting room to an outside door and your freedom.
 When creating your adventure, keep in mind that each square represents a room you will traverse.

 When your group of mummies enters a new room, they can take a quick look and decide whether to continue or look for another way.
-They can do this as many times as they want, but it has repercussions, as we'll see later in the «Alarms» section.
+They can do this as many times as they want, but it has repercussions, as we will see later in the «Alarms» section.

 Once inside, they must find a way to cross the room, avoiding the guards and without setting off the alarms.